God as Reason

 Currently unavailable, and unfortunately no date known when it will be back

-In God as Reason: Essays in Philosophical Theology, Vittorio Hösle presents a systematic exploration of the relation between theology and philosophy.
-In examining the problems and historical precursors of rational theology, he calls on philosophy, theology, history of science, and the history of ideas to find an interpretation of Christianity that is compatible with a genuine commitment to reason.
+In God as Reason: Essays in Philosophical Theology, Vittorio Hösle offers a comprehensive examination of the intricate relationship between theology and philosophy.
+He delves into the challenges faced by rational theology, drawing upon various fields such as philosophy, the history of science, and the evolution of ideas.
+Hösle seeks to provide an interpretation of Christianity that aligns with a genuine commitment to reason, addressing the complexities of faith in a modern context.

 "God as Reason makes a powerful contribution to the task of the philosophical assessment of religion and theology, and indeed to the task of arriving at a philosophically defensible account of God.
 Vittorio Hösle here addresses key questions concerning teleology in nature, theodicy, freedom and determinism, and the mind-body problem in essays of exemplary clarity and economy of expression that are equally informed by the full breadth of the philosophical tradition of the West and by the most important contemporary developments in both philosophy and the natural sciences." —Jennifer A. Herdt, Yale Divinity School